DragonBones/DragonBonesJS/Cocos/Demos/README.md

 ```

 ## Notice
-Your should remove all dragoneBones declaration in creator.d.ts.
+You should remove all dragoneBones declaration in creator.d.ts.

 ## Creator
 [Get creator.d.ts](https://google.com/)